saltnpepper97/pam_pinlock/README.md

 # 🔒 pam_pinlock

-A modern, secure, and stylish PIN-based authentication module for Linux, seamlessly integrated with Hyprland via hyprlock.
-Protect your lock screen with a PIN while keeping it visually stunning!
+A secure, PIN-based authentication module for Linux, fully compatible with PAM and integrated with Hyprland via hyprlock.
+Protect your lock screen with a simple, fast PIN.

-## Overview

-pam_pinlock brings a fast, secure, and customizable PIN-based authentication experience to Linux systems.
-Designed to work with PAM-aware services (e.g., system login, su) and paired with hyprlock for a beautiful lock screen, it combines security with aesthetics.

-## Features
+# Features

-🛡️ PAM Integration: Works with system login, su, and other PAM-aware services.
+- 🛡️ **PAM Integration:** Works with system login, su and other PAM aware services
-🔐 PIN Authentication: Quick, simple, and memorable PIN-based login.
+- 🔐 **PIN Login:** Quick and memorable authentication
-🏋️ Argon2 Hashing: Industry-standard secure hashing for your PINs.
-⚡ Lightweight CLI: Manage PINs effortlessly using `pinlockctl`.
+- 🏋️ **Argon2 Hashing:** Industy-standard secure PIN storage
+- ⚡ **CLI Tool:** Easily add, remove or check PINs with `pinlockctl`

+# Overview

+pam_pinlock lets users log in using a PIN instead of a password, combining speed, security, and convenience.
+It works with all PAM-aware services and enhances your lock screen with hyprlock.

+Secure, fast, and effortless—logging in has never been easier.

+---

 ## Prerequisites